wiseman-timelord/MaNTella-Launcher/README.md

 ...so it knows where the game path is, its just not merging the path with the exe's in sequence when it runs, however it seems to be working correctly with regards to exit messages when it fails.
 1. Scripts have been merged, all features ned testing and fixing while old scripts are around.
 3. Ensure working for v12...2a. debug til working, 2b.
 Clean up and test.
+4. Add new optimization to automatically downsize the character CSV files on launch to the specified size of default(uneditied)/1/2/3 sentences, depending upon, `fast/regular/quality` optimization.
+This requires digging up of the original characters.csv conversion tool, or making a new one.
-3. when 100% working version with 2 files, then make into release.
+4. when 100% working version with 2 files, then make into release.
 4. Update relevant media.
 4. Idea: possibly mantella could also open in a new window, and then the window for the launcher could be data visualization through libraries designed for that, relating to ollama/lm studio interference?
 - There is also work on Llama-Legacy-Serve, this will be able hopefully to merge with Mantella-Local-Launcher, `https://github.com/wiseman-timelord/Llama-Legacy-Serve`.